Neduzen/lhvpetecon-surface/README.md

 ### Versioning
-The "LandcoverClassification-EarthEngine" folder contains the most recent version of the classification code.
-The current version is 1.0.0, which is also the version used to produce that data for the PNAS Nexus publication.
-After updates, old versions of the code will be maintained in this repository.
+The folder "LandcoverClassification-EarthEngine_v1.1.0" contains the most recent version of the classification code (1.1.0).
+The folder "LandcoverClassification-EarthEngine_CodeArchive" contains all previous versions, including version 1.0.0 used to produce the data in the PNAS Nexus publication.

+Update 1.1.0 includes two changes:
+- After the discontuination of Landsat Collection 1 and its removal from the GEE Data Catalog, the new code uses the new Landsat Collection 2.
+- Classification at the sub-country level (i.e., similar to "USA" specification), can now also be implemented in the "World" specification.
+To do so, a shapefile with sub-country boundaries has to be uploaded to GEE as an asset.
+See MainWorld.py for further instructions.
+- The files in the "Europe" and "USA" specification subfolders remained unchanged.